gbmhunter/blog/content/programming/languages/c/preprocessor/index.md

 When the preprocessor runs through source code, it updates variables remembering the current file name and line number that the preprocessor is executing from.
 These are called _predefined macros_.
 These are useful to use if you want to print out debug information to the user (similar to how a compiler reports back file names/line numbers when it encounters a warning/error), or when it comes to [**using assertions**](/programming/languages/c/assertions-assert).

-You can override the preprocessors current line number at any point with the directive:
+You can override the pre-processors current line number at any point with the directive:

 ```c
 #line 230